NCAA Division I women's basketball tournament

 Attendance and interest in the women's championship have grown over the years, especially from 2003 to 2016, when the final championship game was moved to the Tuesday following the Monday men's championship game.
-The tournament is often overshadowed by the more-prominent men's tournament; after a gender equality review following the 2021 tournament, the NCAA expanded it to the current 68-team format of the men's tournament and extended the "March Madness" branding to the tournament as well.
+The tournament is often overshadowed by the more prominent men's tournament; after a gender equality review following the 2021 tournament, the NCAA expanded it to the then-current 68-team format of the men's tournament and extended the "March Madness" branding to the tournament as well.
+Both tournaments were expanded to 76 teams starting with the 2027 editions.
 The 2024 women's championship was the first to receive higher viewership than the men's championship the same year.
 Still, the tournament receives a smaller amount of funding from broadcast rights (which are held by ESPN, and are pooled with those of other NCAA Division I championships besides golf and men's basketball) and sponsorship (which are sold by CBS and Turner Sports) than the men's tournament.

-With 12 national titles, the UConn Huskies hold the record for the most NCAA Women's Division I Basketball Championships, which included four straight championships from 2013 through 2016.
-The team had also made the semi-finals for 14 consecutive tournaments.
+With 12 national titles, the UConn Huskies hold the record for the most NCAA Women's Division I Basketball Championships, which includes a record four consecutive championships from 2013 through 2016.
+The team had also made the semi-finals for a record 14 consecutive tournaments.
 The Tennessee Lady Volunteers are the only team to make an appearance in every tournament since its founding in 1982.